 Cancer, Celebrities, and Nurses

 Nurses’ charities are just beginning to emerge in support of those who serve in the healthcare professions.
-While celebrities aren’t always entirely transparent in terms of divulging their philanthropic work, there are many nonprofits to whom celebrities will lend their famous faces.
-Perhaps some celebrities are self-serving in their donations and charitable works, but one must hope that the end result of finding cures justifies the means.
+While some celebrities haven’t always divulged their philanthropic work, there are many nonprofits to whom celebrities will lend their famous faces.

 Kathleen Colduvell RN, BSN, BA, CBC graduated with a degree in english and journalism before going back to nursing school.
 After graduating from Villanova University, she became a Neonatal Intensive Care Nurse.
 Currently, she works at one of the leading children’s hospitals in the country in the NICU, PICU, and CICU, as well as working as a Certified Breastfeeding Consultant.